lanl/Byfl/README.md

 Copyright and license
 ---------------------

-Los Alamos National Security, LLC (LANS) owns the copyright to Byfl, which it identifies internally as LA-CC-12-039.
+Triad National Security, LLC (Triad) owns the copyright to Byfl, which it identifies internally as LA-CC-12-039.
 The license is BSD-ish with a "modifications must be indicated" clause.
 See [LICENSE.md](https://github.com/lanl/Byfl/blob/master/LICENSE.md) for the full text.

 Contact
 -------